berlyndawilson1/Boot-Images/README.md

 <h2>Description</h2>
 The boot images for the installation will be sourced directly from the deployment workbench.
 These images will be accessed from the WDS server over the network.
-Consequently, any machine will be primed to initiate the deployment process upon booting up.
+Any machine will be primed to initiate the deployment process upon booting up.
 <br />